SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 class Fitness:
     """
-    A class to evaluate the fitness of an individual gait using a target gait as reference.
+    A class to evaluate the fitness of an individual gait using a target gait as a reference.

     The fitness is calculated based on the Mean Squared Error (MSE) between the generated gait (from the individual's chromosomes) and a target gait solution.
 Lower error means